Kun Khmer: Post-Recovery Era

-Attempt to unite boxing styles
+Attempt to unite regional boxing styles

 Nearby Southeast Asian countries have similar styles of boxing martial arts.
-At an ASEAN meeting in 1995, Cambodia suggested that the boxing style made popular from Thailand, Muay Thai, be referred to as "Sovannaphum boxing" or "SEA Boxing", which represented Thailand, Cambodia, Laos and Myanmar.
-Sovannaphum means "golden land" in Khmer and is written as Suwannabhumi in Thai.
-The name refers to mainland Southeast Asia in the Indian language of Pali.
-The aim was to unite the styles of Southeast Asian boxing under a universal term and to avoid a politically incorrect misnomer.
+At an ASEAN meeting in 1995, Cambodia suggested that the Thai boxing style, Muay Thai, be referred to as "Sovannaphum boxing," or "SEA Boxing," which would collectively represent Thailand, Cambodia, Laos, and Myanmar.
+Sovannaphum means "golden land" in Khmer, and is written as Suwannabhumi in Thai.
+The name refers to mainland Southeast Asia in the ancient Indian language of Pali.

-Thailand would not compromise, stating that each Southeast Asian country has its own boxing style and that Thailand was responsible for making its boxing style an international sport.
-When the sport debuted at the 2005 Southeast Asian Games, Cambodia did not enter the Muay Thai event in protest of the name used to refer to the sport.
-At recent Southeast Asian Games, Southeast Asian boxing has been known by the ethnic neutral term of "Muay".
+However, Thailand would not compromise, stating that each Southeast Asian country has its own boxing style, and that Thailand was responsible for making its boxing style an international sport.
+When it debuted at the 2005 Southeast Asian Games, Cambodia did not enter the Muay Thai event in protest of the name used to refer to the sport.
+At subsequent Southeast Asian Games, Southeast Asian boxing has been known by the ethnically neutral term "muay," with the exception of the 2009 Southeast Asian Games in Vientiane, when the sport was called Muay Lao.
+The decision did not spark any controversy or negative reaction from Thailand or Cambodia at that time.

-At the 2023 Southeast Asian Games, host Cambodia plans to organize Muay events under the term "Kun Khmer", a move which was protested by Thailand.
+At the 2023 Southeast Asian Games, held in Cambodia, the event was called Kun Khmer instead of Muay Thai, which led to a boycott by Thailand.
+In response, Cambodia said it would retaliate by not sending boxers to the 2025 games in Thailand.
+The Secretary-general of the Cambodian Southeast Asian Games Organising Committee, Vath Chamroeun, asserted, “We are the host country, so we have the right to change it to Kun Khmer, as the sport has its origin in Khmer, and it is our culture.”
+Cambodian Prime Minister Hun Sen addressed the issue by proposing, “When competing in Cambodia, we call it Kun Khmer; when competing in Thailand, we call it Muay Thai; when competing in Laos, we call it Muay Lao; and in Myanmar, we call it the name of their original martial arts.
+Can we find a compromise?”

+Cambodian Prime Minister Hun Sen has suggested that Cambodia, Laos, Myanmar, and Thailand jointly apply for UNESCO status for traditional martial arts.
+Initially, Muay Lao Federation’s President, Saysamone Sayasone, supported the renaming, and concurred that the sport originated indeed in Cambodia.
+However, amidst severe backlash from Thailand, he was compelled to apologise for his statements.
+The International Federation of Muaythai Associations (IFMA) threatened six member-countries from Southeast Asia—Malaysia, Vietnam, the Philippines, Indonesia, Thailand, and Singapore—with a two-year ban on any IFMA competitions and activities, should they join the competition.
+Eventually, only Thai athletes boycotted the competition.